JoshnaksPNG/Metsu/README.md

 	- One can make variables mutable by default by typing `#mutable` at the top of the file

 ## Style
-NewLangInterpreter uses a C-style syntax with statements being terminated with a semicolon and code blocks contained within braces.
+Metsu uses a C-style syntax with statements being terminated with a semicolon and code blocks contained within braces.

 Control flow is accomplished with the `if`, `else`, `for`, `do`, and `while` keywords.

 ## Paradigm

-NewLangInterpreter is currently a procedural/imperative language.
+Metsu is currently a procedural/imperative language.

 Unless inside a function definition, code is interpreted as it is encountered.